HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 About Seattle Breeze HVAC:

-Seattle Breeze HVAC is a growing team of residential HVAC technicians with 17 years of experience.
+Seattle Breeze HVAC is a growing team of residential HVAC technicians with over 20 years of experience.
 We’re locally owned and operated, and we’re proud to offer 24/7 emergency services in the Seattle metro area.
+Join our crew and take your HVAC career to the next level.

 1. Summary of the HVAC technician role

 Start your job description with a short overview of your HVAC technician’s role and why you need to fill this position.
-A position summary quickly shows applicants if the role is right for them.
+This is called a position summary, job summary, or job brief.
+It quickly shows applicants if the role is right for them.

 Your position summary should answer these questions:

-- Will your technician work on residential or commercial HVAC systems (or both)?
+- Will your technician work on residential or commercial HVAC technology (or both)?

 - Will the technician specialize in refrigeration or other specific system types?